RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/A_Practical_Introduction_to_Container_Security/README.md

 # A PRACTICAL INTRODUCTION TO CONTAINER SECURITY

+Once your RHPDS application has been provisioned, the lab guide may be accessed at http://bastion-GUID.rhpds.opentlc.com/

-To get started, access the [lab guide](http://triad.eadgbe.net:9000).
+You can also access the [lab guide](http://triad.eadgbe.net:9000) on triad.